 The concentration risk for the KION Group as a whole is therefore still considered to be low.
 The business is highly diversified from a regional perspective.
 In addition, the KION Group supplies companies of all sizes.

 A high degree of interconnectedness internally between sites and externally with customers and other companies means that the KION Group also relies on its IT systems working flawlessly.
 The KION Group undertakes ongoing further development of a reliable, extendable, and flexible IT system environment with the aim of countering migration risk when updating software and any IT-related risks that may arise from the failure of IT systems and IT infrastructure.
 Internal IT resources are pooled in the cross-segment KION Group IT function, which has well-established processes for portfolio management and project planning and control.
 Independent external reviews are conducted to provide additional quality assurance.
 Various technical and organizational measures protect the data of the KION Group and the Group companies against unauthorized access, misuse, and loss.
-These measures include, in particular, measures to protect and defend against cyber-attacks on IT systems of the KION Group.
-Among other things, procedures are in place to validate and log access to the Group’s infrastructure.
+These measures include, in particular, measures to protect and defend against cyberattacks on IT systems of the KION Group.
+For example, procedures are in place to validate and log access to the Group’s infrastructure.
 The Company has also taken out a commercially appropriate level of insurance to limit the risk of potential losses.

 Some of the Group’s financing takes the form of variable-rate or fixed-rate financial liabilities.
 Interest-rate swaps are used to hedge the resultant interest-rate risk.